-A3.
-Epi-Fluorescence (using the widefield microscopes attached to confocals)

-- Choose a dichroic filter (either marked Red or Green).
+- A3.
+Epi-Fluorescence (using the Stereo microscope or the microscope attached to confocals) - Choose a dichroic filter (either marked Red or Green).

 Q3 for report: Which color do you see through the eye piece when the HBO is still on?
 Why?